The Atheist Bible, CC-BY Fabian M. Suchanek

 Why do things happen?

-As the now reader knows, unfalsifiability has two consequences.
-First, the hypothesis “There is a higher power that coordinates the events on Earth” has no implication whatsoever for our lives on Earth.
-It tells us nothing about what will happen or what will not happen.
+As the reader knows by heart by now, unfalsifiability has two consequences.
+First, the hypothesis has no implication whatsoever for our lives on Earth.
+It tells us nothing about what will or will not happen, because we have no idea what that higher power aspires to do.
 Thus, both a believer and an atheist are equally unable to predict the future.
 Both are victims of the same random processes.
-When it comes to predicting the future, it does not help at all to assume that there is a higher power.
-Technically, the hypothesis “There is a higher power” does not imply any perception statements.
-It is literally meaningless.
+Technically, the hypothesis “There is a higher power” does not imply any perception statements, and it is thus literally meaningless.

-There is a second consequence of the hypothesis’s unfalsifiability.
-It is that we can invent any other unfalsifiable hypothesis that contradicts it.
+The second consequence of the hypothesis’ unfalsifiability is that we can invent any other unfalsifiable hypothesis that contradicts it.
 For example, we can claim that “There are two higher powers, who work together to coordinate the events on Earth in alternation.
 On Monday, Wednesday, and Friday, it is mainly the first power, and on Tuesday, Thursday, and Saturday, it is mainly the other power.
 Sunday is actually uncoordinated, real randomness.”
-This hypothesis contradicts the original hypothesis, but it cannot be proven false either.
+This hypothesis contradicts the original hypothesis but it cannot be proven false either.
 This shows that we can come up with an arbitrary number of contradictory hypotheses, each of which could “explain” the events of life and never be proven false.
 And this is what people do.
-They just call it “religion”.
+They call it “religion”.

 Unfalsifiable as it may be, the belief that everything must happen for a reason is not just some harmless erring.
 It has very concrete consequences.
-It entails that when bad things happen (such as an accident, a disease, a famine, or poverty), people try to find the agent responsible for its happening 11.
-Throughout history, people have readily blamed ethnic minorities, religious groups, witches, magicians, or other marginalized individuals for disasters or negative outcomes — often with dreadful consequences.
-For example, in the 14th century in Europe, Jews were widely blamed for the Black Death, and thousands were massacred.
-And during the witch-hunts of the 16th and 17th centuries, tens of thousands of women were killed for supposedly causing storms, illnesses, or other mishaps.
+It entails that when bad things happen (such as an accident, a disease, a famine, or poverty), people try to find the agent responsible24.
+Throughout history, people have readily blamed ethnic minorities, religious groups, witches, magicians, or other marginalized individuals for disasters — often with dreadful consequences.
+For example, in 14th century Europe, Jews were widely blamed for the Black Death and thousands were massacred.
+And during the witch hunts of the 16th and 17th centuries, tens of thousands of women were killed for supposedly causing storms, illnesses, or other mishaps.
 If no such target could be fingered, people often believed that their misfortune was a collective punishment from a higher power, and that they had to adapt their behavior.
-At times, this entailed following a leader who claims to be able to please said higher power — often to that leader’s advantage: Preachers, priests, and shamans have all benefited from the gullibility of people, and to this day, televangelists make millions with very similar strategies.
+At times, this entailed following a leader who claimed to be able to please said higher power — often to that leader’s advantage.
+Preachers, priests, and shamans have all benefited from such gullibility, and to this day, televangelists make millions with very similar strategies.

 Nowadays, such explanations are less popular.
-However, one still is: If a benevolent higher power such as the Abrahamic God dishes out misfortune, then a plausible interpretation is that the receiving party deserves this misfortune.
-This idea is called the Just World Hypothesis (JWH), and it can lead people to blame the victim of a misfortune for its occurrence.
+However, one still is: If a benevolent higher power such as the Abrahamic god dishes out misfortune, then a plausible interpretation is that the receiving party deserved said misfortune.
+This idea is called the Belief in a Just World (BJW), and it can lead people to victim blame.
 For example, people can come to believe that the victim of a crime is responsible for their own suffering, that poverty is self-inflicted, and that people are to blame for the illnesses they suffer.
-Several studies, first initiated by Melvin Learner, but later replicated, have shown such effects for victims of bullying, illnesses, poverty, rape, and other violence.
-Revolting as this thinking may be from a Humanist standpoint, it is unfortunately a logical consequence of the belief in a higher benevolent power.
+Several studies have shown such reactions towards victims of bullying, illnesses, poverty, rape, and other violence 2524.
+Revolting as this thinking may be from a humanist standpoint, it is unfortunately a logical consequence of the belief in a higher benevolent power.

-This is just one of the problems with such types of arguments.
+This is just one of the problems with such arguments.
 The others apply accordingly.

 Look, I understand that religion makes it easier to deal with all of the random shitty things that happen to us.
 And I wish I could get on that ride, I'm sure I would be happier.
 But I can’t.
 Feelings aren’t enough.
 I need it to be real.